Villanova University Scholarships 2026–2027 | Cost, Merit & Honors Aid

 Scholarship Award Amount Eligibility Separate App?
 Renewable?
 Who Actually Wins?

-Villanova National Merit Scholarship $500–$2,000 per year National Merit Finalists who select Villanova as their first-choice college No — awarded through National Merit process Not clearly stated National Merit Finalists who commit to Villanova; awards are modest compared to competitive full-ride options
+Villanova National Merit Scholarship $500–$2,000 per year National Merit Finalists who select Villanova as their first-choice college No — awarded directly through National Merit process Not always renewable (varies, check award letter) National Merit Finalists who officially commit to Villanova; the award is modest compared to competitive full-ride options

 Villanova does not publish automatic GPA/test score tiers.
-Most of its larger merit scholarships (like the Presidential Scholarship and St. Martin de Porres Scholarship) do not require a separate application to be considered, but they are highly competitive and covered below under Competitive Scholarships.
+Most major merit scholarships (like the Presidential Scholarship and St. Martin de Porres Scholarship) require no separate application to be considered, but are highly competitive and detailed in the Competitive Scholarships section below.

 Automatic Merit FAQ